opentext-idol/idol-tutorials/tutorials/retrieval/answer/PART_II.md

 # PART II - Answer questions with RAG

-The **RAG** process combined a search (retrieval) engine with a large language model (LLM) to generate answers from trusted documents in your system.
+The **RAG** process combined a search (retrieval) engine with a Large Language Model (LLM) to generate answers from trusted documents in your system.

 In this lesson, you will: